-- Conventionally grown cotton uses more insecticides than any other single crop in the world
+- Conventionally grown cotton uses more insecticides than any other single crop in the world;

-- Conventional cotton growers use many of the most hazardous pesticides
+- Conventional cotton growers use many of the most hazardous pesticides;

-- Each year cotton producers around the world use around $2 billion worth of pesticides
+- Each year cotton producers around the world use around $2 billion worth of pesticides;

-- Many countries employ children for jobs such as cotton seed production to pesticide spraying
+- Many countries employ children for jobs such as cotton seed production to pesticide spraying;

 - Pesticides seriously harm people, wildlife and the environment.
-Pesticides can poison farmers, their children and neighbouring communities
+Pesticides can poison farmers, their children and neighbouring communities and land;

 - The by-products of pesticides Dioxins and Furans, accumulate in the food chain.
-They concentrate in the fatty tissues of animals even 20-30 years after exposure and are extremely hazardous.
+They concentrate in the fatty tissues of animals even 20-30 years after exposure and are extremely hazardous;

-- Pesticides kill 67 million birds each year in the USA alone and many more are suspected
+- Pesticides kill 67 million birds each year in the USA alone and many more are suspected;

-- Pesticides are linked to infertility, suicidal depression and horrific birth defects
+- Pesticides are linked to infertility, suicidal depression and horrific birth defects;

-- Over 50% of conventional cotton grown worldwide is genetically modified
+- Over 50% of conventional cotton grown worldwide is genetically modified.

 The World Health Organisation (WHO) estimates that at least 3 million people are poisoned by pesticides every year.